wistia/wistia-open-docs/style_guide.md

 ### Emphasis

 If emphasizing something in the app, use *italics*.

-Ex: "Open the *Media Actions* menu, and select *Embed*"
+**Ex**: "Open the *Media Actions* menu, and select *Embed*"

 If emphasizing a key concept, or technical jargon, use `code` blocks

-Ex: "If you'd like your embed to be responsive, make sure to add `videoFoam: true`"
+**Ex**: "If you'd like your embed to be responsive, make sure to add `videoFoam: true`"

+### Icons

+We use [font-awesome](http://fortawesome.github.com/Font-Awesome/), to add icons to text.
+It's awesome, I would recommend doing it, can make things clearer.

+When referring to buttons and menus a lot, try adding CSS to the text to look more like the menu - this can also help the customer/reader decipher the actions needed.

 ### Links

 Links provide as much context behind what is about to be opened as possible.

 Err on the side of including the link [into the sentence](#) as much as possible.

 Internal links use the `post_url` syntax: